guibin/pseidon/pseidon-kafka/README.md

 Load the plugin into pseidon via the :classpath and :plugin-dirs properties in /opt/pseidon/conf/pseidon.edn.
 Then use the datasource and datasinks provided via the registry api.

+Add the following to both :classpath and :plugin-dirs

+/opt/pseidon-kafka/lib/

+/opt/pseidon-kafka/plugins

 ### Using the Data Sink to send messages to kafka

 ```clojure